dell/csm-docs/content/docs/replication/upgrade.md

 **Steps**
 1. Update the `image` value in the values files to reference the new CSM Replication sidecar image or use new version of csm-replication helm chart
-2. Run the install script with the option `--upgrade` by running: `cd ./scripts && ./install.sh --namespace dell-replication-controller --values ./myvalues.yaml --upgrade`
+2. Run the install script with the option `--upgrade` by running: `cd ./scripts && ./install.sh --values ./myvalues.yaml --upgrade`
 3. Run the same command on second Kubernetes cluster if you use multi-cluster replication topology

+> Note: Upgrade won't override currently existing ConfigMap, even if you change templated values in myvalues.yaml file.
+If you want to change the logLevel - edit ConfigMap from within the cluster using kubectl edit cm -n dell-replication-controller dell-replication-controller-config